devxyasir/DigitoolDB/README.md

 # 📦 DigitoolDB

-> A lightweight, beginner-friendly, document-oriented NoSQL database inspired by MongoDB — built in pure Python by [Jam Yasir](https://devsecure.netlify.app).
+> A lightweight, beginner-friendly, document-oriented NoSQL database inspired by MongoDB — built in pure Python by [Muhammad Yasir](https://devsecure.netlify.app) *(GitHub: [@devxyasir](https://github.com/devxyasir))*.
 Ideal for learning, rapid prototyping, and local application development.

 ---

 ## 🧠 Overview

 **DigitoolDB** is a custom-built NoSQL-style database system, designed for local environments and written entirely in Python.
 It mimics MongoDB's document-oriented structure while remaining dependency-free and simple to use.
+Created and maintained by **Muhammad Yasir (@devxyasir)**, it’s a practical project for students, AI/ML learners, and developers exploring database internals.

 Whether you're building educational projects, testing backend systems, or learning how databases work under the hood — DigitoolDB is a great starting point.

 ---